RajithRajan/Commands/kubectl.md

 To apply any kubernetes manifest
 `kubectl apply -f <file_name>/<folder_name>`

+## Config
+Configuration of the connection with the kubernetes cluster

+- To get the contexts avialable in the kubeconfig
+`kubectl config get-contexts`

+- To switch to docker-desktop context
+`kubectl config use-context docker-desktop `

 ## Create
 To create a kubernetes resource
 `kubectl create ns testns`